 3 tablespoons powdered sugar

-It’s kind of unbelievable that I’ve never made these before – I call them chocolate crinkle cookies, but I’ve heard loads of cute names for them, some call them crackles or my favorite “snow on the mountain cookies.
+This is a chocolate cookie CLASSIC!
+I call them chocolate crinkle cookies, but I’ve heard loads of cute names for them, such as “crackles” or my favorite “snow on the mountain cookies”.
 They are SOOOOO good, super chocolatey and just lovely with the way the sugar gently breaks when they bake – I’m pretty sure they are responsible for a solid 3 lbs of weight gain in just a few days – just be warned that control is difficult around this level of deliciousness.
 I used a pretty traditional recipe, but I added chocolate chips because: obvious.
 A cool bonus is that you can make the dough and keep it in the fridge and bust out hot cookies anytime!

 5 ounces bittersweet or semisweet chocolate chopped